 How a Vision Meeting helps (what we actually do)

-Most owners don’t need more legal jargon—they need a coordinated plan that fits their real life.
+Most owners do not need more legal jargon; they need a coordinated plan that fits their real lives.

 In a Beacon Legacy Law Vision Meeting, we typically: